 Kiefer Sutherland claimed in an interview that in one of the locations of the film, a Renaissance Fair was being held and the cast and crew attended and bought some cookies.
 Unfortunately, the cookies turned out to be pot cookies and two hours later, the crew found Jerry O'Connell crying and high on the cookies somewhere in the park.

-The pond the boys fall into was a man made pool because the crew wanted them to be "safe and secure" and didn't want to put them a real pond because they didn't know what would be in it.
-But Corey Feldman stated in a interview the joke of the whole thing was they built and filled it with water in the beginning of June and by time they got to film the scene it was in the end of August.
-So it been out in the woods for 3 month and they didn't know what was in it anyway.
+The pond the boys fall into was a man made pool because the crew wanted them to be "safe and secure" and didn't want to put them in a real pond because they didn't know what would be in it.
+But Corey Feldman stated in a interview that the joke of the whole thing was that they built and filled it with water in the beginning of June and by time they got to film the scene it was in the end of August.
+So it been out in the woods for 3 months and they didn't know what was in it anyway.

 River Phoenix, Corey Feldman, Wil Wheaton and Jerry O'Connell got up to much mischief in the hotel they were staying in during filming.
 This included throwing all the pool side furniture into the pool, Wheaton fixing video games in the lobby so they could play them for free and Phoenix (spurred on by the other boys) unknowingly covering Kiefer Sutherland's car in mud; only discovering whose car it was when Sutherland confronted a scared and nervous Phoenix about it later.